2011 Itamar attack: Israel

-On 14 March 200 residents of Itamar marched from Itamar to Awarta.
+On 14 March, 200 residents of Itamar marched from Itamar to Awarta.
 Fourteen marchers entered the village and threw stones at homes.
 IDF soldiers and Border Police gendarmes dispersed the rioters.
 Some marched up a hill near Itamar to support the construction of a new Israeli outpost there.

 On 17 March, two Palestinian workers employed in Shilo were attacked by masked men armed with iron rods and pepper spray, as was an Israeli security guard who attempted to protect them.

 An opinion poll conducted by the Harry S. Truman Research Institute for the Advancement of Peace and the Palestinian Center for Policy and Survey Research found, according to the groups, "In light of the attack in Itamar, 59% among Israelis oppose and 33% support the government policy to relax the security measures in the West Bank such as the removal of road blocks."
 The groups asked 601 adult Israelis interviewed by phone in Hebrew, Arabic, or Russian between 21 and 28 March 2011.

-On 16 March Haaretz reported that residents of Itamar were building a new outpost, unofficially named "Aryeh."
+On 16 March, Haaretz reported that residents of Itamar were building a new outpost, unofficially named "Aryeh."

 "Aryeh" is Hebrew for lion, as well as an approximate acronym for the names Udi, Ruth, Yoav, Elad and Hadas, the five victims of the attack.
 On 1 December, Aryeh was demolished by Israeli Civil Administration personnel backed by IDF troops and police officers.
 During the demolition operation, three permanent structures, two makeshift structures and a synagogue were razed.
 A control panel and the electricity system that powered a security camera purchased by the Shomron Regional Council were also destroyed, and a security official claimed that the electric system was illegal and was destroyed to protect Civil Administration personnel from being electrocuted.
 Settlers claimed that three Torah scrolls were confiscated.

+In 2018, the three surviving children of the massacre and 19 additional family members filed a lawsuit against the terrorists convicted of the murders and the Palestinian Authority for abetting such attacks with the payment of stipends to convicted terrorists.
+The suit asked for NIS 400 million ($114 million) in damages.
+In an affidavit presented by the defendants in April 2021, the defendants admitted to making monthly "Pay-for-Slay" payments since 2011 to the seven members of the PFLP cell convicted and incarcerated for their participation in the Fogel murders.